 As a computing lecturer, educational technologist and Foundation Degree in Computing Director , I have been in places where I have felt completely out of my depth.
 Mostly when talking to people who work in the IT industry.
 They can take programming to levels that I have no real need to and their knowledge of computer languages far outstrips my own.
 At this point impostor syndrome will kick in and I will still have that feeling of inadequacy and worthlessness.

-I remember these moments because this can be how a lot of educators can feel about technology.
+I remember these moments because this can be how some teachers can feel about technology in education.
 They are experts in their own field, have an expert level of knowledge and passion in their own subject areas, but the paralysis still sets in when we talk about using technology in education.
 Part of the problem is the fault of the IT industry.
-It moves so fast that it can be impossible to keep up, so why bother?
+It moves so fast that it can be impossible to keep up, so it very easily get’s to the point where we ask: why bother?
 Another aspect of the problem is government funding (don’t worry I’m not going to go any further than mentioning it), and a third part of the problem is in the school structure-management simply allow no time for staff development, or to be a bit fairer, they have no room in their budget to allow staff time for staff development.

 There are a myriad of issues at play here, but it remains a problem.
 We all reach a point where we categorically refuse to go any further with technology.
 We could think of it like a technological torture rack.
 It moves in small increments but we all reach a threshold where we surrender and say no more: